simonedimeglio/json-to-csv-cli/README.md

 # JSON to CSV CLI Tool

-A simple command-line interface (CLI) tool to convert JSON files to CSV format.
+A simple and efficient command-line interface (CLI) tool to convert JSON files to CSV format.
 This tool is particularly useful for data analysts, developers, and anyone working with data transformation tasks.

 ## Features

 - Convert JSON files to CSV format
 - Handle nested JSON structures
 - Customize CSV delimiter
+- Specify file encoding
+- Option to include headers in CSV output
+- Progress bar for large file conversions
+- Detailed error handling
 - Easy to use command-line interface

 ## Installation